New Zealand First: New Zealand First Foundation fraud case: 2020–2022

 In mid-February 2020, the Serious Fraud Office (SFO) announced that it was investigating the NZ First Foundation in response to allegations that the party had created a slush fund.
 Between 2017 and 2019, New Zealand First officials had allegedly channelled half a million dollars of donations into the NZ First Foundation's bank account to cover various party-related expenses such as the party's headquarters, graphic design, an MP's legal advice, and even a $5000 day at the Wellington races.
 The amount of donations deposited into the foundation and used by the party was at odds with its official annual returns.
 Peters has denied any wrongdoing, while fellow MP Shane Jones, the Minister for Infrastructure, has denounced allegations that the party was offering policy for cash as "conspiracy theories."

 In late September 2020, the Serious Fraud Office announced that they would be laying charges against two persons as a result of their investigation into the NZ First Foundation.

 On 7 June 2022, the trial of two men charged with stealing NZ$746,881 worth of donations from New Zealand First between September 2015 and February 2020 began.
 At the time, the defendants had been granted name suppression.
 Prosecutor Paul Wicks QC argued that the defendants had deceived about 40 donors, the NZ First party secretary and the Electoral Commission into believing that their donations were going to the party.
 In fact, the money had gone into one of the defendants' bank accounts and the NZ First Foundation's bank account.
 Under the Electoral Act, funds donated to the NZ First Foundation between 2017 and 2020 should have been treated as party donations.
 According to the prosecution, the NZ First Foundation's funds were being used as a "slush fund" to cover party expenses including leasing and furnishing office space for the party's Wellington headquarters, election campaigning, and fundraisers.
 Wicks claimed that the defendants rather than the party's leadership controlled these funds.

 On 23 June, the Crown concluded its closing arguments against the defendants.
 The defence concluded its closing arguments on 27 June.
 On 20 July, High Court Justice Pheroze Jagose permanently suppressed the names of the two defendants in the NZ First Foundation fraud case.
 On 22 July, the two defendants were acquitted by Justice Jagose.

-In response to the NZ First Foundation trial verdict, Justice Minister Kiri Allan announced that the Government would be introducing new electoral donation amendment bill to widen the definition of political donations to include those donated to third-party entities and making it an offence not to pass political donations to a party's secretary.
+In response to the NZ First Foundation trial verdict, Justice Minister Kiri Allan announced that the Government would be introducing a new electoral donation amendment bill to widen the definition of political donations to include those donated to third-party entities and making it an offence not to pass political donations to a party's secretary.
 Other proposed measures include lowering the donation disclosure threshold from NZ$15,000 to NZ$5,000.